mvolkmann/blog/src/swift/swift-lang.md

 print(dog.age, dog2.age) // 2 1
 ```

+### Properties

-Properties of a struct, class, or enum can be computed
+Properties of a struct, class, or enum can be "stored" or "computed".
+Computed properties are like methods that take no arguments
-based on the values of other properties.
+and compute their value based on the values of other properties.

 Computed properties must be declared with `var` rather than `let`.
 A type must be specified and is followed by
 a code block with no equal sign preceding it.

-Computed properties are like methods that take no arguments.
-They always define a `get` function
+Computed properties always define a `get` function
 that computes the value every time it is referenced.
 They can optionally define a `set` function
 whose purpose is the change the values of properties used to
-compute the value so the result will be a given value.
+compute their value so the result will be a given value.
 If there is no `set` function then a surrounding `get` block is not needed.
 Often there is no need for a `set` function.